 Entrust the care of these complex surgeries for joint reconstruction to a Harvard Fellowship-trained Australian Orthopaedic Surgeon.
 Dr Andrew Quoc Dutton has over 20 years of professional experience since his graduation from the University of New South Wales in Sydney, Australia.
 He is also trained in complex surgeries at the Harvard Medical School in Boston, USA.

-Dr Dutton has cared for patients at the Massachusetts General Hospital and Harvard University in the US, as well as at the Prince of Wales Hospital and the St. George Hospital in Australia.
+A/Professor Dutton has cared for patients at the Massachusetts General Hospital and Harvard University in the US, as well as at the Prince of Wales Hospital and the St. George Hospital in Australia.
 He is now based at Mount Elizabeth Hospital, Singapore.

 • Senior Consultant Orthopaedic Surgeon